 Six Tips for Choosing Between Friends as Your Realtor

 - Transfer the Blame!
 If you have a significant other, put the whole realtor selection off on him or her.

 - Be honest!
 Explain how uncomfortable you are about making a choice.
 Since you have multiple friends that are real estate agents, you might decide not to choose a friend at all.

 - If you have two realtor friends you could have them both represent you!
 Yes, they would have to share the commissions 50/50!
 Be advised this could be the worst decision and cause friction, confusion and descent.
 It may well backfire, but it is a viable option if everyone involved has a good head on their shoulders.
 We did this once and it worked out fine.

 - If you are selling a home and buying a home, you could have one realtor friend represent you with your sales transaction and the other represent you when you buy another home.
-Be aware though, realtors value representing the seller more so than the buyer.
+Be aware though, some realtors value representing the seller more so than the buyer.

 - If you only have one realtor friend you might think it would be an easy decision, but before you jump in we suggest checking them out!
 Just because they are a wonderful friend does not mean they are a qualified real estate agent!
 Look at their experience and track record.
 Are they really your best qualified choice?
 If so, you’re probably all set!
 Check their record here!

 - This is not really a tip, but more of a reminder.
 Don’t confuse close personal friends with acquaintances.
 With all our social networks, many of our “friends” are really nothing more than online acquaintances.

-Regardless of what you decide, check out this helpful post, 13 Additional Costs to Consider When Buying a Home.
+Regardless of what you decide, check out this helpful post, Beware of Additional Costs When Buying a Home.